landonr/homeThing/README.md

 	- change source from list
 - toggle lights on and off
 - run scenes and scripts
+- simple yaml configuration.
+All of the complicated code is included in other files

 ## includes
 - esphome https://esphome.io/